SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

     * need to read the batching docu again maybe.. yeah.
 I tried to just send the event data.
 But it needs all the other information aswell.. also its stacked and so there is no `,`separator between the events curly braces.
 * Event index vs Metric index
   * metric is faster for metrics ;) .. so they say
+* Light sensors.. i wanted to substitute the LDR with a I2C Llux sensor (MAX44009).. but instead i keep both.
+This way i can run scatter plots with both and see how good my cheap LDR holds up against a 4€ sensor :D

 ### mixed and mashed the following three informations to get my ESP8266 to talk to splunk
 * [ESP8266 Splunk HEC 1](https://maddosaurus.github.io/2018/08/05/esp8266-posting-to-splunk-hec)